Our treatments have a focus on exercise and manual therapy, which is supported in the most recent literature and evidence.

 Our team of physiotherapists specialise in orthopaedic rehabilitation.
 This includes treating various musculoskeletal conditions and injuries, post-surgical care-joint replacements, arthroscopies, manipulations and biomechanics assessments.

 Hydrotherapy or aqua physiotherapy is a form of physiotherapy treatment in water.
 It involves a group of exercises done in a heated pool to relieve pain, improve muscle movement and function and improve general sense of well-being.

-Physioactive currently does their hydrotherapy at the StarPlex Gawler (Alexander Pde) on Tuesday and Thursday afternoons.
+Physioactive currently does their hydrotherapy at the StarPlex Gawler (Alexander Ave) on Monday and Thursday afternoons.

 Knee Rehabilitation Class

 The knee Rehab Class is designed to help improve neuro-muscular control of the hip, pelvis, trunk, knee, ankle and foot, which is impairing in a number of injuries.
 Improving this part of the rehab process will help reduce re-injury risk and help return to sport time frames and confidence.
 This class was originally designed for ACL reconstruction rehabilitation, but helps with a number of injuries such as patella dislocation, or even hip and ankle injuries.